Preventive Dentistry for Carmel, IN

 Oral Cancer Screenings

 On average, oral cancer claims one life every hour, and most patients don’t survive more than five years after diagnosis.
-According to the Oral Cancer Foundation, early diagnosis is on the only way to effectively reduce the number of annual deaths due to oral cancer.
-Dr. Kristoff and his team take the time to complete oral cancer screenings as part of every twice a year dental checkup.
+According to the Oral Cancer Foundation, early diagnosis is the only way to effectively reduce the number of annual deaths due to oral cancer.
+The doctors take the time to complete oral cancer screenings as part of every twice a year dental checkup.
 These quick, painless examinations allow our team to find signs of oral cancer and recommend further care whenever necessary.
 If you notice any of the following symptoms, be sure to tell our team about it at your next visit:

 - Flat or discolored patches on soft tissue